Skip to Main Content

 • Students must NOT conduct personal business or use personal cell phones during telehealth practicum hours.
 Cell phones may only be used to communicate with their preceptor during the practicum telehealth video time.

-• Students must have access to electronic medical records for the patients they are participating with in appointment sessions, through telehealth modalities, for purposes of learning through chart review, documentation practices, etc. If the field site does not permit student access to electronic medical records, the student documented patient encounters may be rejected.
+• Students must have access to electronic medical records for the patients they are participating with in appointment sessions, through telehealth modalities, for purposes of learning through chart review, documentation practices, etc. If the practicum site does not permit student access to electronic medical records, the student documented patient encounters may be rejected.

 Practicum Hour Limits and Requirements for Telehealth